zoe-arbuckle/people-factory/README.md

 ##Day 2 Lab -
 * Add form values to `.details` using `document.createElement` and `appendChild` instead of `innerHTML`
 * Break out some of this functionality into a separate function

+##Day 2 Homework -
+* Make a new project from scratch
+    * User can type something in form
+    * Adds that to the end of a list of something

+#Bonus
+* Add to top of list instead of end

+#Super Mega Bonus
+* Some kind of promote button that changes the appearance of that item when clicked

+#Super Mega Bonus Hyper Fighting
+* Ability to remove items from the list